yugawara/dn/README.md

 4. Mathematics and Computer Science education
     1. The language of computer programs can potentially help us understand mathematics better.
     2. Try using theorem provers, etc to help people learn math.
+5. Haskell-that-just-works
+    1. Create a cross-platform Haskell environment that works right out of the box.
+        1. Define what this means exactly
+        2. Implement it